eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ## Systems Setup

-- The execution time estimate for the total workload on a 32-core 6 Gbps CPU is 6 to 7 days.
+- The execution time estimate for the total workload on a 32-core 6 Gbps CPU is 6-7 days.
 - Install the dependencies and activate the created virtual environment

 ```bash